 Box Office Butcher Smash Hit is a mystery suspense novel by the writer RWK Clark.
 It tells the story of the ‘Box Office Butcher’, a serial killer who is committing murders just like those in the scenes of a new hit slasher movie.
 Kevin Harmes is a detective with the LAPD who is determined to find the serial killer before he completes the final massacre scene.
 Little does the cop know this psychopath has a vendetta, and he will do whatever it takes to finish the job without interruption.

 The fiction writing primarily takes place in Los Angeles, California, though the mass murder does travel to other cities to accomplish his planned manslaughter agenda.
-The main characters in the thriller horror novel include the ‘Box Office Butcher‘, Detective Kevin Harmes and his partner, Joe Carter, Miles March, a famous film director, Cory Caine the leading actor and a list of many others, including the victims of The Butcher and people from his past.
+The main characters in the thriller horror novel include the ‘Box Office Butcher‘, Detective Kevin Harmes and his partner, Joe Carter, Davis Reed is at the top of the suspect list, Miles March, a famous film director, Cory Caine the leading actor and a list of many others, including the victims of The Butcher and people from his past.
 There are also a few suspects on Harmes’ list, but none of them hold the spotlight for more than a couple of scenes.

 The main reason why I added this novel to the best psychological thrillers books to read list.